-The plant-based milk industry has skyrocketed in recent years due to increases in popularity of vegan milk options made from plants like almonds, soybeans, and oats.
-While dairy milk sales are declining at a rate of 3% each year, sales of plant-based milk have grown 6% in just the past year, taking up 13% of the entire milk industry as of 2019.
-The environmental impacts between cow and plant-based milk certainly have stark differences: on average, producing one glass of dairy milk costs the planet 3 times the greenhouse gas emissions, more than 10 times the land use, and 20 times the amount of water than producing one glass of oat milk.
+The plant-based milk industry has expanded dramatically in recent years due to increases in the popularity of vegan milk options, which are usually made from plants like almonds, soybeans, and oats.
+While dairy milk sales are declining at a rate of 3% each year, sales of plant-based milk have grown 6% in just the past year, and made up 13% of the entire milk industry in 2019.
+The environmental impacts of cow and plant-based milk certainly have stark differences: on average, producing one glass of dairy milk costs the planet 3 times the greenhouse gas emissions, more than 10 times the land use, and 20 times the amount of water than producing one glass of oat milk.
 But for the extra environmentally conscious consumers, another important decision is the choice between different vegan milk options.

-Though all alternatives are substantially less carbon and resource intensive than dairy milk, the statistics indicate there is disparity between the vegan options themselves.
+Though all alternatives are substantially less carbon and resource intensive than dairy milk, the statistics indicate disparity between the vegan options themselves.

 Soy milk, a high-protein vegan milk made from soybeans, was the very first vegan milk alternative in the world and still represents most of the global market share of plant-based milk.
 In comparison to almond milk, milk made from soybeans requires much less water and about the same amount of land.
-However, emissions from soy milk are higher than both oat and almond milk, at around 0.2kg of CO2 emitted to the atmosphere in the production of one 200mL glass of soy milk.
-Although its land use requirements are statistically similar to those of other plant-based milk options, a deeper analysis reveals that land use for soy milk is much more complicated than a simple statistic.
+However, emissions from soy milk are higher than both oat and almond milk, at around 0.2kg of CO2 emitted to produce one 200mL glass of soy milk.
+Although its land use requirements are statistically similar to those of other plant-based milk options, a deeper analysis reveals that land use for soy milk is more complicated than a simple statistic.
 The Amazon and Cerrado regions of Brazil have experienced massive deforestation events in order to make way for soybean plantations.
 Between 2006 and 2017, 220,000 square kilometers of native Amazon and Cerrado vegetation were cleared, and the Cerrado region alone now uses up to 16 million hectares of its land to grow soybeans.
 In addition to deforestation having its own drastic effects on the global carbon budget due to reduced uptake of CO2 by vegetation, the majority of soy produced in Brazil is for export.
 Transportation of soybeans around the world via the ocean, land, and air contributes heavily to the emissions associated with the production of soy milk and increases the carbon footprint of the soybeans.
-85% of all soybeans are used to feed animals and produce oil, so the problem lies more within soybeans themselves than with soy milk.
+85% of all soybeans are used to feed animals and produce oil, so the problem lies in those industries as well.
 Nevertheless, the association of soybeans with deforestation and transportation emissions are critical to consider when making a decision about plant-based milk.

 Finally, it is important to keep in mind that all manufacturers behave differently.
 For instance, Oatly, a Swedish oat milk brand, received backlash in late 2020 over its ties to a controversial private equity firm called Blackstone Group, which is associated with deforestation of the Amazon rainforest in order to build highways that facilitate the exportation of soybeans.
 Instances like this make decisions complicated.
 If the consumer wants to limit the water use associated with producing their milk, almond milk might not be the best option for them.
 If another consumer cares deeply about the Amazon and Cerrado rainforests in Brazil, they may have to say no to soy milk.
 The decision can be based on care for the environment, personal values, taste preference, and even simply the abundance of plant-based milk at one’s local supermarket.
 But one thing will remain certain: vegan milk is always better for the environment than dairy milk, and a little purchase can go a long way.